ppuzio/chatterbox-mac-OS-test/README.md

 ## 📄 License

 This project uses Chatterbox TTS under the MIT License.
+This implementation is also released under the MIT License.
 Generated audio includes watermarking as per Resemble AI's responsible AI practices.